SwissDataScienceCenter/renku-project-template/README.md

 `.renku` - Directory containing renku metadata that renku commands update (caution: don't update this manually).

+`.renkulfsignore` - File similar to [.gitignore](https://git-scm.com/docs/gitignore)
+for telling renku to NOT store listed files in git LFS.
+Use in conjunction with `renku config lfs_threshold <[size]kb>` to tell renku to NOT store files above a threshold size in LFS.
+Initial configuration is set to 100kb.

+By default, `renku` commands (like `renku run` and `renku dataset`) store all output files above a configurable threshold size of 100KB in [git LFS](https://git-lfs.github.com/) to prevent accidentally committing large files to git.
+It's bad to git commit large files (e.g. datasets, graphics, videos, audio samples) without being tracked by git LFS, because they slow down git commands (and thus renku commands).
+However,
+sometimes:

+* an imported dataset will come with markdown (`*.md`) and/or code (e.g. `*.py`).
+* a code file (like `*.ipynb`) will be generated from a `renku run` (e.g. with [papermill](https://papermill.readthedocs.io/en/latest/)).
+* generated or imported data could be small (e.g. <100kb)

+Tracking files with LFS is good, but limits your ability to use commands like `git diff` to view changes, and to see the contents of the files in the project's page on renkulab.

+Thus, you can edit `.renkulfsignore` to add files with particular paths or extensions that are relevant for your project. `renku` commands will consult `.renkulfsignore` and not track those files with git LFS.

+Note: When you start a new interactive environment, by default the LFS-tracked files (e.g. files above the configured threshold AND not on this list) are in their "pointer" form.
+Run `renku storage pull <filepath>` to pull the real content into each file, or `git lfs pull` to replace all pointers with real content all at once.
+Since these are large files, you might be better off pulling them one at a time.

 ## For organizing project files